svogt0511/registration/README.md

 ## Registration Block

-A block appears in the content region of the <front-page> only.
+A block appears in the content region of the <front-page> only by default.
 However, this may be managed by configuring the block in the Drupal Blocks UI (admin/stuctur/blocks).

 ## Drush command